 Usability taken a step further

 It is not enough to simply make the capabilities of a machine vision system, for which you sometimes need specialist knowledge, known on the network.
 For automation engineers, machine vision solutions should be easy to use.
 Then you yourself are able to describe how an image must be processed without having to call in specialists.
-The all-in-one inference camera solution IDS NXT ocean has been developed for exactly this application.
+The all-in-one inference camera solution IDS NXT Experience Kit has been developed for exactly this application.
 Their usability is simple enough to intuitively realise even complex analyses without image processing and AI knowledge.
-With the cloud-based software solution IDS NXT lighthouse, application images for AI-based image processing tasks can be managed and individual neural networks can be trained within minutes.
+With the cloud-based software solution IDS lighthouse, application images for AI-based image processing tasks can be managed and individual neural networks can be trained within minutes.
 Only three steps are necessary: Upload training images, evaluate and label training images according to the application and finally train the desired network fully automatically, which is then immediately ready to run on IDS NXT cameras.
 Users only need the knowledge of their images and their application in order to reliably identify even highly varying objects - such as the classification of different types of fruit or the detection of damaged areas on fruit.
 With OPC UA, the required encapsulation of the function blocks by means of standardised communication is now also possible.
 This finally brings industrial image processing and PLC closer together.

 Future-proof through software update